leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 ### Running the Benchmark

 The `benchmark.sh` script times PLINK and both Python implementations (naive and optimized) on the subset and full datasets.
-It is intended to run on **datahub.ucsd.edu only**, since the full dataset (`~/public/ps2/ibd/ps2_ibd.lwk`) is only available there.
+It is intended to run on datahub.ucsd.edu only, since the full dataset (`~/public/ps2/ibd/ps2_ibd.lwk`) is only available there.

-_Note:_ A full benchmarking run takes **upwards of 1 hour** due to the naive implementation's loop-based approach on the full dataset (97 individuals, ~900k variants).
+_Note:_ A full benchmarking run takes upwards of 1 hour due to the naive implementation's loop-based approach on the full dataset (97 individuals, ~900k variants).

 ```bash
 bash benchmark.sh <output_directory>